 - Season both sides of the chicken thighs with salt and pepper.

 - Add olive oil in a skillet over medium-high heat.
-Place the chicken thighs in a single layer in a large cast iron skillet and cook until skin is golden brown and crispy.
-Don’t move it around as it’ll affect the sear you’ll get.
-When the chicken thighs are ready to be flipped, they’ll no longer stick to the pan.
+Place the chicken thighs in a single layer and cook until skin is golden brown.

-- If you’ll be using a regular nonstick skillet, heat some oil in the pan first before adding the chicken thighs so it doesn’t stick.
+- If you’re using a regular nonstick pan, heat oil before adding chicken thighs to prevent sticking.

 Make garlic butter and bake the chicken thighs in the oven